foonathan/memory/README.md

 A `RawAllocator` only needs to be moveable, all `Allocator` classes are `RawAllocators` too.
 Classes not providing the interface can specialize the `allocator_traits`, read more about [writing allocators here](http://foonathan.github.io/doc/memory/md_doc_writing_allocators.html) or about the technical details of the [concept here](http://foonathan.github.io/doc/memory/md_doc_concepts.html).

+## Acknowledgements

+This project is greatly supported by my [patrons](https://patreon.com/foonathan).
+In particular thanks to the individual supporters:

+* Kaido Kert

+And big thanks to the contributors as well:

+* @nicolastagliani
+* @bfierz
+* @Manu343726

 [EASTL]: http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2007/n2271.html
 [CMake]: www.cmake.org